HigherOrderCO/Bend/GUIDE.md

 ```

 As a test of Bend's ability to parallelize the most insanely high-level
-computations imaginable, we ran this algorithm.
+computations possible, let's benchmark this program.
 Here are the results:

 - 12.33s / 102 MIPS (Apple M3 Max, 1 thread)